 Your home may be repossessed if you do not keep up repayments on your mortgage

 Your home is usually the most expensive purchase you'll ever make, so it probably won't come as a surprise that you need to think about saving for a house as early as possible.
-There are specific savings accounts designed to help you save for a house deposit, such as our Help to Buy: ISA.
+We offer a range of savings accounts to help make it easier for you.

 According to the Money Advice Service (opens in a new window), the minimum deposit needed for a mortgage is usually 5% of the price of your house, so saving for a deposit may take some time.
 Offering to pay a larger deposit might lower the interest rate of your mortgage.
 The more you save, the better.

 Some mortgages will have a maximum loan to value, or LTV.
 The LTV is how much of the value of the house is paid for by the mortgage.
 If you pay a 10% deposit, the loan to value would be 90%.
 On a house costing £150,000 you'd need a £15,000 deposit to get a mortgage with a maximum 90% loan to value.
 You can use our online mortgage calculator to see how your deposit will affect the total repayments on your mortgage.